MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/design-effective-cards.md

 Use [`ColumnSet`](https://adaptivecards.io/explorer/ColumnSet.html) to format your card content into a table or grid.
 There are several options for formatting column width.
 These guidelines help you understand when to use each one.

-* `"width": "auto"`: Sizes each column in the `ColumnSet` to fit whatever app content you include in that column.
+* "width": "auto" : Sizes each column in the `ColumnSet` to fit whatever app content you include in that column.
   * **Do**: Use when you have content of varying width and don't need to prioritize a specific column.
   * **Do**: For each `TextBlock`, set `"wrap": true` since text doesn't wrap by default.
   * **Don't**: Set `"width": "auto"` for every column container.
 For example, if you have an input and button side by side, the button might get cut off on some screens.
-Instead, set `auto` for the column with buttons and other content that must always be completely visible.
+Instead, set auto for the column with buttons and other content that must always be visible.

-* `"width": "stretch"`: Sizes columns based on the available `ColumnSet` width.
-When multiple columns use the `"stretch"` value, they equally share the available width.
+* "width": "stretch": Sizes columns based on the available `ColumnSet` width.
+When multiple columns use the "stretch" value, they equally share the available width.
   * **Do**: Use with one column if all your other columns have a static width.
 For example, you have thumbnail images in one column that are all 50 pixels wide.

-* `"width": "<number>"`: Sizes columns using a proportion of the available `ColumnSet` width.
-For example, if you set three columns with `"width": "1"`, `"width": "4"`, and `"width": "5"`, the columns will take up 10, 40, and 50 percent of the available width.
+* "width": "<number>": Sizes columns using a proportion of the available `ColumnSet` width.
+For example, if you set three columns with "width": "1", "width": "4", and "width": "5", the columns take up 10, 40, and 50 percent of the available width.

-* `"width": "<number>px"`: Sizes columns to a specific pixel width.
+* "width": "<number>px": Sizes columns to a specific pixel width.
 This approach is useful when creating tables.
   * **Do**: Use when the width of what you're displaying doesn't need to change (for example, numbers and percentages).
   * **Don't**: Accidentally exceed the width of what the card can display.
 Remember, available screen width depends on the device.
 Teams mobile also doesn't support horizontal scrolling like Teams desktop.

+### `ColumnSet`

+* **Adaptive Cards must not display a horizontal scroll**.
+To avoid horizontal scrolls, don’t specify a fixed width.
+* **Don't** define `ColumnSets` with more than three columns.
+* **Don’t** use explicit pixel width on more than one column in the set.
+* Ensure the column doesn't exceed one-quarter of the narrowest card width, such as in a meeting chat or Copilot.
+* Generally, an explicit width must not exceed 48 pixels, though some scenarios might allow for exceptions.

+### Image sizing

+* When using an image inside a `ColumnSet` with more than one Column, specify the size of the column containing an image rather than the image itself.
+* If the image isn’t in a `ColumnSet`, we recommend you to set its size to `"auto"` or `"stretch"`.
+* If you want to define explicit width in pixels, ensure that they don't exceed 3/4 of the narrowest card width.
+* If you want to define explicit size in pixels, define it for the width or height.
+Setting explicit size for any one parameter preserves the image's aspect ratio.
+* We recommend you to set the width of the image, though some scenarios might allow for exceptions.

 #### Example: Knowing when to stretch columns